 - First Family Recipes – Breakfast, Easy Family Dinners, Sauces and Additions, Crackers and Cookies, PLUS a Holiday Dinner

-- Making Bread From Whole Grain – The Process, Mixers, Mills, Flakers, The Grains and Just Good Info, Whole Grain Breads, Tea Breads
+- Making Bread From Whole Grain – The Process, Mixers, Mills, Flakers, The Grains, and Just Good Info, Whole Grain Breads, Tea Bread

 - Baby Wisdom

 Note pages are included throughout the book!

 Baby’s First Foods takes the guesswork out of preparing fresh, inexpensive baby foods from real, whole foods.
 Even if you are experienced with whole-food cooking, you will benefit from my book.
 Specific cooking times for pressure cooking and stove-top cooking are provided for a number of grains, fruits, and vegetables.
 Two month’s worth of daily menus is included, introducing one new food at a time.

 If whole-foods cooking is new to you, you will benefit from the methods and equipment instruction.
 Milling your own grain, pressure cooker use, cooking dry beans, and more are included.